KiingWatermelon/dots/README.md

 # dots
-this is where i keep my config files :L
+this is where i keep my config files

 :)